emesik/cardano-python/README.rst

 **This software is in development phase.
 Please consider it experimental and don't rely on any API to be stable before version 1.0 comes.**

 There's release 0.8 available.
-It is usable but more advanced features haven't been well tested yet.
+It is usable for basic payment acceptance and spending but more advanced features haven't been well tested yet.

 Prerequisites
 -------------